viv1/viv1.github.io/_posts/2024-07-27-introducing-indexnow-submitter-fast-search-engine-indexing.md

 That's where IndexNow Submitter comes in.
 This npm module provides a simple, efficient, and flexible way to submit your URLs to search engines, ensuring that your content gets indexed as quickly as possible.

-> The IndexNow protocol is implemented by several major search engines like bing, yandex, naver, seznam.cz and yz.
+> The IndexNow protocol is implemented by several major search engines like bing (and therefore, duckduckgo), yandex, naver, seznam.cz and yz.
 However, google has not implement it yet.
 {:.prompt-info}

 <!-- TOC --><a href="#" name="key-features"></a>